Lunar Volvelle

 Finding the Moon position: This is less simple and requires you to know how long past New Moon we are.
 In the photo above, the Moon is set at just over 9 days after New Moon and is just past quarter full.

-Finding the date of the New or Full Moon is easy enough if you have a calendar.
+Finding the date of the New or Full Moon is also easy if you have a calendar.
 I subscribe to this Astro calendar which drops all the relevant dates into my calendar online: https://cantonbecker.com/astronomy-calendar-files/astrocal.ics

 if you happen to own an Apple Watch, this lunar face is useful for seeing how many days past New Moon we are right now.
 Here it is 12 days; waxing gibbous.